Procedures for Pregnant & Parenting Students

-Accommodation requests should be directed to the Title IX office.
+Accommodation requests should be directed to the Office of Title IX.
 The Title IX Coordinator will discuss the pregnant or parenting individual's needs and may ask for documentation that supports the requested accommodations.

 A student who has a chronic medical condition as a result of a pregnancy should request accommodations from the Office of Accessibility Services.

 What types of accommodations may I request?

 Specific accommodations will vary from student to student.
 Examples of accommodations may include:

 - breaks during class, as needed